Skip to content

 24. Names and locations of company-owned mills?

-The company publishes a static map for its mills.
-However, the map is not georeferenced and coordinates are not provided.
+The company has published a static map for its mills.
+However, the map is not georeferenced and does not include coordinates, or show estate boundaries.

 • Y